Azure-Samples/MipSDK-File-Dotnet-Onbehalfof/README.md

 To implement the authentication delegate, we create a new class, inheriting `Microsoft.InformationProtection.IAuthDelegate` and implement the `AcquireToken` function.

-The sample leverages ADAL as part of the MVC application.
+The sample leverages ADAL as part of the ASP.NET application.
 Specifically, the service will use certificate based authentication to perform operations on behalf of the user against the MIP endpoints. **Certificate based authentication is required to use the MIP policy endpoints.**

 1. Open **AuthDelegateImplementation.cs**
 2. Find `public string AcquireToken()`